 How is angioplasty and stenting performed?

 Here is the best news.
-Balloon angioplasty is a minimally invasive vascular procedure, meaning the recovery time is much shorter than with traditional surgery.
+Balloon angioplasty is a minimally invasive vascular procedure, meaning the recovery time is most often much shorter than with traditional surgery.
 Dr. Lam will usually insert the angioplasty catheter through a small puncture point over an artery in your groin, your wrist, or your elbow.
 Although you may be given some mild sedation, he will usually want you to stay reasonably alert to follow instructions and describe your sensations during the procedure.

 What are the benefits?

 The primary benefit of balloon angioplasty and stenting is restored blood flow to the affected area due to a reduction in the narrowing of the artery, and then the stent keeps the opening created by the balloon from closing again.
 Most patients are able to return to normal activities shortly after the procedure and major complications are not common.
+However, as with any procedure, it is important to discuss all risks with your doctor.

 Since the procedure is minimally invasive and utilizes only local anesthesia, hospital stay is usually not required and recovery is relatively simple.